 It might sound strange to say that you need to decide on your goals, because you might think that your goals are simply to overcome your addiction!

-But there might be different timescales that different people have, for instance, and your goal could actually vary significantly from someone else’s, so it’s important that you are making a point of deciding on your goals early on.
+There might be different timescales that different people have, for instance, and your goal could actually vary significantly from someone else’s, so it’s important that you are making a point of deciding on your goals early on.
 That will help inform whether or not you should be an inpatient at a rehab center, or whether you should try another approach altogether.

 Look At Success Rates